-- 1. As part of our Management Information System (SIMS), each student and class have a record sheet summarising the levels of attainment in the class and these are reviewed termly. - 2.
+- 1. As part of our Management Information System (SIMS), each student and class has a record sheet summarising the levels of attainment in the class and these are reviewed termly. - 2.
 Lessons are planned around the age-related expectations, our own internal performance descriptors and exam specifications. - 3.
 The age-related expectations and our own internal performance descriptors are explained to students. - 4.
 The age-related expectations and our own internal performance descriptors are actively used. - 5.
 Exemplar material is used with students to highlight the standards for which they are aiming. - 6.
 Students sometimes mark others' and their own work against the age-related expectations and our own internal performance descriptors / exam criteria and they set individual learning targets for themselves and their peers. - When work is returned, students are given written or spoken feedback which gives a clear evaluation of performance against stated success criteria / learning outcomes.
 Sometimes, this is done as whole-class feedback.
-Where appropriate, feedback is given which will lead to students recognising their next steps to learning and how to take them. - Each department will identify key assessment tasks in their schemes of learning.
+Where appropriate, feedback is given which will lead to students recognising their next steps to learning and how to take them. - 1.
+Each department will identify key assessment tasks in their schemes of learning.
 These tasks should cover a wide range of assessment styles and should include formal assessments as well as other forms of assessment so that all students are able to demonstrate what they know, can do and understand. - 2.
 There will be a range of types of feedback in exercise books in response to key assessment tasks, written tasks, practice tasks, day-to-day note-taking, etc. Feedback will include teacher acknowledgement marking; formative written feedback from the teacher; peer feedback; self-assessment; diagnostic whole-class feedback. - 3.
 Formative teacher feedback should always refer back to learning objectives and to the related key assessment criteria / learning outcomes. - 4.
 Formative teacher feedback should be made regularly and in a timely fashion. - 5.
 Exercise books should always be marked in line with the whole-school written feedback policy. - 6.
-When marking generally for literacy purposes, whole school coding should be used regardless of the subject that gave purpose to the work - Quality and consistency of marking is monitored within departments and by senior managers. - Senior Leadership Team (SLT) conducts a cross-curricular scrutiny of work across all year groups at least once a term.
-Findings and points for action are discussed with all staff. - 2.
-Subject Leaders conduct a scrutiny of work across all year groups at least once a term. - 3.
-At least 1 main assessment task should be moderated by all members of the department. - 4.
-There should be examples of work available for each subject Subject exemplars on the DfE website are used as a main reference point for work in English and Maths at Key Stage 2 (KS2).
+When marking generally for literacy purposes, whole school coding should be used regardless of the subject that gave purpose to the work - Quality and consistency of marking is monitored within departments and by senior managers. - 1.
+Senior Leadership Team (SLT) conduct regular scrutinies of work.
+This can include; - a.
+Subject specific scrutiny as part of the Subject Review programme by SLT and/or Subject Leader - b.
+Subject Leaders scrutiny of work - c.
+Year group cross-curricular scrutiny. - Findings and points for action are discussed with all staff. - 2.
+At least 1 main assessment task should be moderated by all members of the department. - There should be examples of work available for each subject Subject exemplars on the DfE website are used as a main reference point for work in English and Maths at Key Stage 2 (KS2).
 Past assessment papers (KS2, KS3 and GCSE) will be used for formative and summative assessments.